-Cellar Door – Celebrating the marriage of food and wine, this intimate dining venue will spotlight South Africa’s best regional wines, enhanced by shared plates of local cheeses, grilled meats, and seafood.
+Cellar Door celebrates the marriage of food and wine This intimate dining venue will spotlight South Africa’s best regional wines, enhanced by shared plates of local cheeses, grilled meats, and seafood.
 Ideal in the late afternoon or evening, this hidden habitat can also serve as a private dining room for up to 20 guests.

-Westcliff Deli – an easy drop-in spot for local residents and hotel guests, this streetside venue features a few indoor and outdoor seats.
-It’s a great place to pick up morning coffee and treats, as well as gourmet sandwiches and salads.
+Westcliff Deli is an easy drop-in spot for local residents and hotel guests.
+This streetside venue features a few indoor and outdoor seats.
+It’s a great place to pick up morning coffee, treats, and gourmet sandwiches and salads.
 There are also takeaway foods to enjoy on Johannesburg day trips.

-Apres-Spa – An outdoor Johannesburg bar and lounge, this casual garden setting will serve wines, juices, and light cuisine: ideal before and after spa treatments.
+Apres-Spa is an outdoor Johannesburg bar and lounge.
+This casual garden setting serves wines, juices, and light cuisine: ideal before and after spa treatments.
 Read and relax, or chat with friends on comfortable sofas and daybeds, enjoying the lazy pace of a Johannesburg spa day.

 Other close-by attractions include:

-- Johannesburg Planetarium, with a range of shows such as “Sky Tonight”, “Space Travel” and a variety of children shows and birthday party arrangements (cost £1.50 GBP per person)
+- Johannesburg Planetarium, with a range of shows such as “Sky Tonight”, “Space Travel” and a variety of children’s shows and birthday party arrangements (cost £1.50 GBP per person)